 Client-based businesses such as consultancies, real estate brokers, and law firms would have a different structure.
 One workspace could contains all general purpose files for the team, and each of the other workspaces would correspond to each clients.
 To support specific projects for each client, various folders and subfolders can be created inside of each client workspace.

 Your business may have several revenue streams such as sales, support, and consulting.
-It may be sensible to create workspaces to represent revenue components, and then create groups for workspaces that correspond to each revenue stream.
+It may be sensible to create workspaces to represent revenue components.